cernbox/cboxswanapid/README.md

 ### OPTIONS

 Each API endpoint needs to implement the method OPTIONS.
 This is used for CORS' cross-origin HTTP requests.
+When a cross-origin request is done, the browser first issues a preflight OPTIONS request, asking the server for permission to make the actual request.

 OPTIONS request are not authenticated but they require a valid Origin header.

-When a cross-origin request is done, the browser first issues a preflight request, asking the server for permission to make the actual request.

-These methods should verify the following headers:
+OPTIONS request verifies the following headers:
  * Origin - check if it comes from https://swanXXX.example.org
  * Access-Control-Request-Method - check if the method asked is valid
  * Access-Control-Request-Headers - check if it only contains 'Authorization', as it is the only header used in this API

-The reply to this request needs the following headers:
+The reply to OPTIONS request needs the following headers:

  ```